tritemio/smbits/content/2016-01/photon-hdf5.rst

 Try it Online!
 --------------

-To get the taste of it, you can use the
+To get a the taste of it, you can use the
 `online conversion service <http://photon-hdf5.github.io/Photon-HDF5-Converter/>`__ to convert an existing data file (Becker Hickl SPC or PicoQuant HT3) to Photon-HDF5.
 This service uses MyBinder.org to provide access to